vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       remains possible within the same class if students discussed their scheduling practice.

-      Conclusion Paragraph: Because this was a student-level RCT in a single class, and no valid exception applies, the requirement that entire classes (or schools) be randomized is not satisfied.
+      Because this was a student-level RCT in a single class, and no valid exception applies, the requirement that entire classes (or schools) be randomized is not satisfied.
 Therefore, criterion C is not met.
   e: